Oscillating dynamical friction on galactic bars by trapped dark matter: Introduction

-Thus both observations and simulations indicate that bars generally evolve slowly enough to exert resonant trapping and make the formalism of \citetalias{Tremaine1984Dynamical} and \citetalias{Weinberg2004Timedependent} inapplicable.
-The dynamics of this resonant trapping is best viewed in the slow angle-action plane which exhibits a phase flow akin to that of a simple pendulum: trapped orbits librate around the resonance centre (and their slow angle oscillates around the resonance midpoint) while untrapped orbits circulate above and below the separatrix (i.e. their slow angle moves freely across the whole $2\pi$ range).
+The dynamics of resonant trapping is best viewed in the slow angle-action plane which exhibits a phase flow akin to that of a simple pendulum: trapped orbits librate around the resonance centre (and their slow angle oscillates around the resonance midpoint), while untrapped orbits circulate above and below the separatrix (i.e. their slow angle moves freely across the whole $2\pi$ range).
 Before bar formation, the phase-space density typically declines towards large slow action (i.e. the $z$-angular momentum).
-When the bar forms, the trapped region grows and captures orbits from both above and below the resonance, reconnecting phase space across regions of different density.
-The newly trapped orbits are thus inevitably non-uniform in their libration angle distribution.
+When the bar forms, the trapped region grows and captures orbits from both above and below the resonance, reconnecting phase space across regions of different densities.
+The newly trapped orbits are thus inevitably non-uniform in the libration angle.
 As these trapped orbits librate around the resonance along contours of constant libration actions, their innate angle imbalance results in a periodic dynamical friction on the bar.
 However, due to the monotonic decrease of libration frequency towards the separatrix, the density inside the trapped zone gradually winds up into a phase-space spiral, and the net torque from trapped orbits slowly attenuates.
 The phase mixing timescale is set by the libration period (typically $> 1 \Gyr$), which prevents complete mixing in a Hubble time.
 This leads us to predict that bars are subject to pattern speed oscillations on the timescale of the libration, which is an order of magnitude longer than the short-period fluctuations due to bar-spiral interactions \citep{Wu2016TimeDependent,Hilmi2020Fluctuations}.

 In this paper, we study this behaviour both analytically and in test particle simulations.
-The analytical approach uses the standard secular perturbation theory founded on the method of averaging.
-Our formulation is initially done for a constantly rotating bar.
-The resulting torque terms provide a necessary, but still incomplete step towards a fully self-consistent model where the bar slows in response to the torque by the halo.
-For this, one has to further address the processes of dragging by the resonance, jumping over the resonance, as well as capture into and escape from it \citep[e.g.][]{Henrard1982Capture,Sridhar1996Adiabatic}.
+The analytical approach uses the resonant angle-action coordinates for each resonance obtained by the method of averaging \citep[e.g.][]{lichtenberg1992regular}.
+These local coordinates allow us to model the resonant dynamics trivially.
+We also discuss the accuracy of the averaging method when chaos emerges due to the overlap of multiple resonances.